Sorana Cîrstea: 2018: Mixed results, rankings drop

-2019: Continued struggles, First US Open third round in 10 years
+2019: First US Open third round in 10 years

 Cîrstea's first tournament of the year was at the Shenzhen Open.
 She reached the quarterfinals where she lost to two-time finalist and eventual finalist, Alison Riske.
 Ranked 84 at the Australian Open, she was defeated in the first round by Rebecca Peterson.

 At Doha, she was defeated in the first qualifying round by doubles specialist Shuko Aoyama.
 At Budapest, she defeated Anna Bondár and Aleksandra Krunić, before falling to Anastasia Potapova.
 At the Indian Wells Challenger, she received a first-round bye, before falling to Kristie Ahn in the second round.
 At the Indian Wells Open itself, she defeated Danielle Lao in the first round, before falling to Nao Hibino.
 She lost in the first round of the Miami Open to Laura Siegemund.

 At Lugano, Cîrstea defeated Mona Barthel in the first round, before losing to the eventual champion Polona Hercog.
 At İstanbul, she defeated compatriot Irina Bara, before losing to Barbora Strýcová.
 At Madrid, she defeated Madison Keys in the first round, before falling to Caroline Garcia.
 She had a strong run to the semifinals of Nuremberg, defeating Kirsten Flipkens, Laura Ioana Paar, and Nina Stojanović, before falling to the eventual champion Yulia Putintseva.
 At the French Open, she defeated Kaja Juvan, before losing to Aliona Bolsova.

 Cîrstea's next match was at Wimbledon, where she lost in the first round to Amanda Anisimova.
 At Båstad, where she was the top seed, she lost in the first round to Johanna Larsson.
 At Bucharest, she lost in the first round to compatriot Jaqueline Cristian.
 In Jūrmala, she was defeated in the first round by Valentina Ivakhnenko.

 She did not play another match until the US Open, where she defeated Kateřina Siniaková and Aliona Bolsova, before falling to Taylor Townsend.

 At Hiroshima, she lost in the first round to Sara Sorribes Tormo.
 This was followed by a run to the final at Tashkent, the tournament she had won 11 years prior.
 She defeated Denisa Allertová, Ysaline Bonaventure, Danka Kovinić, and Katarina Zavatska, before losing in the final to Alison Van Uytvanck in three sets.
 At Luxembourg, she defeated Pauline Parmentier in the first round, before losing to the defending champion, Julia Görges.
-Her final tournament of the year was the 125K at Limoges, defeating Tatjana Maria and Sara Sorribes Tormo to reach the quarterfinals, where she lost to Nicole Gibbs.
+Her final tournament of the year was the 125k at Limoges, defeating Tatjana Maria and Sara Sorribes Tormo to reach the quarterfinals, where she lost to Nicole Gibbs.
 Cîrstea ended the year ranked No. 72.